 Pennsylvania Security Deposit Laws

-Besides rent, a security deposit is also another move-in fee that Pennsylvania renters usually pay before signing the rental agreement.
+Besides rent, a security deposit is another move-in fee that Pennsylvania renters usually pay before signing the rental agreement.
 A security deposit acts as a safety net for landlords by protecting them against financial issues emanating from negligent renter actions.

 The Pennsylvania security deposit laws are part of the state’s landlord-tenant laws.
 As a landlord, you must abide by certain rules when it comes to handling your tenant’s security deposit.
 If you fail to do so, you risk incurring multiple punitive financial damages.